Gordmans: Stage Stores

 Through the bankruptcy, Stage Stores bought 48 Gordmans stores in March 2017, along with one distribution center, the Gordmans name, and all intellectual property.

 Under the direction of Stage Stores, Gordmans began to transition away from the specialty department store business model, moving the brand to the off-price retail sector, more resembling stores like T.J.
-Maxx, Ross, and Burlington.
+Maxx, Marshalls, Ross, and Burlington.
 As part of expanding the brand, Stage Stores opening their first new Gordmans store in Rosenberg, Texas in March, 2018.

 In March 2019, Stage announced that by mid-2020 they planned to convert at least 220 of their current department stores, including those of other brand names, into Gordmans off-price stores.
 CEO Michael Glazer cited the high sales increases in the locations that were converted in 2018 as the deciding factor in the decision.

-In September 2019, Stage Stores announced that they planned to completely exit the department store market, moving completely to the off-price model, converting all other stores brands to the Gordmans brand, and operating approximately 700 Gordmans stores by the third quarter of fiscal 2020 (August-October).
-But in May 2020, Stage Stores filed for Chapter 11 bankruptcy due to the COVID-19 pandemic, even though the ongoing conversions had resulted in same-store sales rising more than 17% in the November-January fiscal quarter.
+In September 2019, Stage Stores announced that they planned to completely exit the department store market, moving completely to the off-price model, converting all other stores brands to the Gordmans brand, and operating approximately 700 Gordmans stores by the third quarter of fiscal 2020 (August–October).
+But in May 2020, Stage Stores filed for Chapter 11 bankruptcy due to the COVID-19 pandemic, even though the ongoing conversions had resulted in same-store sales rising more than 17% in the November–January fiscal quarter.
 All Gordmans stores were closed on or before September 27, 2020.